 Community Legal Centres across Victoria provide free legal advice to people experiencing disadvantage.
 Find a Community Legal Centre.

-Community Legal Centres, or CLCs, are independent community organisations that provide free legal services to those that need it.
-CLCs exist to enable a strong collective voice for justice and equality.
+Community Legal Centres, or CLCs, are independent community organisations that provide free legal services to those who need it.
+CLCs enable a strong collective voice for justice and equality.
 Find out more.

 The Federation leads and supports excellence in the community legal sector, promotes the purpose and value of Community Legal Centres, and advances social justice and a fair legal system.